mhdpasha/nodemon/README.md

 - Nodemon

 ## Includes
-- Backend  : Server, Landing Page, Ways to access the API
+- Backend  : Server, Documentation to access the API, Static Data
-- Frontend : API Consuming
+- Frontend : API Consuming Examples

 ## Requirements
 You need to install [NodeJS](https://nodejs.org/en/download) to run the application